 The Department of Revenue has given approval to certain software companies to produce tax programs that include a two-dimensional (2D) barcode.
-A list of these companies is available on our website at www.dor.ga.gov/processingctr/taxpayers.aspx.
+A list of these companies is available on our website at https://etax.dor.ga.gov/inctax/efile/corp efile info.aspx#approved.